 Craig is a director of the Geelong Football Club Limited.
-He is also a member of the Finance Committee of the Ian Potter Foundation Limited.
+He is also a member of the Finance Committee of the lan Potter Foundation Limited.

-Dr Tracey Batten
+Dr Tracey Batten - Independent Non-executive Director MBBS, MHA, MBA, FAICD, FRACMA Age: 54

-MBBS, MHA, MBA, FAICD, FRACMA Age: 54 Tracey was appointed a director on 28 August 2017.
+Tracey was appointed a director on 28 August 2017.
 She is a member of the Risk Management Committee and the People and Remuneration Committee.